-In terms of internal stimuli, Dr. Aron has outlined depth of processing and over stimulation as being reasons.
+In terms of internal stimuli, Dr. Aron has outlined the depth of processing and overstimulation as being reasons.
 For example, an HSP could focus more on sounds and ideas and make comparisons to a degree much higher than a non-HSP in the same situation.

 I realized I had been an HSP all along and I needed literature like that for me to come to terms.
 I also became more aware of inner voices that passed critical judgment without any respite.

 In time, I developed some mechanisms to work with these traits that I have now accepted as part of my personality.
 Some of those are what I am going to share with you in this write up.

 1. Find Ways To Meet Your Inner Criticism.

 I remember the time I believed I can be critical only of other people.
 To that extent, I was aware of how I could pass value judgments or dismiss them as soon as I found their worldview didn’t match mine.

 What took me more time was to come to terms with how I saw myself.

 The discovery was at once sad and shocking, because here I was putting the context outside of me, whereas in truth, it lay within!

 I still remember the first time I drew the amalgam of inner voices that seemed sensitive, critical and unsavoury.
 I drew just a black mass of soft pastel.

 The experience was thoroughly moving but it made me want to look at the different strands of self-criticism more deeply.
 In the subsequent days, I drew more and I took to free writing as expression.